Home » Sweets » No Bake Carrot Cake Balls

 Instructions

-• Add mixture to the bowl with carrots and mix well until it all is well combined.
+• Add mixture to the bowl with carrots and 1/4 cup of coconut and mix well until it all is well combined.

-• Roll out 12 small balls and coat in coconut by rolling the balls in the small bowl.
+• Roll out 12 small balls and coat in coconut by rolling the balls in a small bowl with the rest of the coconut.

 • Enjoy!